 Just like that, you’ve demonstrated your collaboration and problem-solving skills with one quantifiable sentence!

 Don’t be afraid to write your resume in the first person.
 It makes you appear human and relatable, allowing some of that winning personality will shine through!

 Whether or not you should add a picture depends on the kind of role for which you’re applying.
-If it’s a highly corporate position, adding a headshot might be considered unprofessional.
+If it’s a high corporate position, adding a headshot might be considered unprofessional.
 After all, your appearance has nothing to do with whether or not you’ll be effective in the role.

-However, if you are freelancing or applying to a remote position, a headshot lends authenticity and assures your employer that you’re relatable and not just a mystery-person from the internet!
+However, if you are freelancing or applying to a remote position, a headshot lends authenticity and assures your employer that you’re relatable and not just a mystery person from the internet!

 5. Supporting Links